-Deliverable 01 - Fall 2023
+Deliverable 01 - Fall 2024

-Due Saturday, Sept.
-2, 2023 by 11:59PM
+Due Saturday, August 31, 2024 by 11:59PM

 DO THIS FIRST: Academic Integrity Form (0 points)*

 Review the academic integrity policy linked above along with the associated University policy linked inside.
-Once you have done this, go to Canvas and complete the one question quiz that indicates that you will abide by these policies in this class, and that you understand that voilations of this policy can result in a charge of an Academic Integrity Violation (AIV) that will result in a course penalty and a report to the Office of Community Standards and Integrity (OCSI).
+Once you have done this, go to Canvas and complete the one question quiz that indicates that you will abide by these policies in this class, and that you understand that voilations of this policy can result in a charge of an Academic Integrity Violation (AIV) that will result in a course penalty and a report to the Office of Community Responsibility (OCR).
 Please take a few minutes to read through it since students often say I didn't know you couldn't work together or I didn't know I couldn't get answers from another student or online source or give answers to another student (even in a subsequent semester).
 This Canvas activity confirms you officially read the policy (whether you did or not).

 *Failure to complete this Canvas quiz indicates that you will not abide by this policy and that none of your coursework will count toward your final grade (thereby resulting in an R).